 By: Pareesa Irani

-I'm 7 and for quite some time I have been wanting to have a small pet.
-It could have been a bird, a squirrel, a kitten, a puppy - even a teeny weeny fish would do!
+I'm 7 years old.
+I have wanted a small pet for quite some time.
+It could have been a bird, a squirrel, a kitten, a puppy, even a teeny weeny fish would do!
 Or maybe more.

 This is my Cocker Spaniel rescue story - I hope you enjoyed it.